jswebschmiede/com_simpleboilerplate/README.md

 -   `tailwind.config.js`: Tailwind CSS configuration
 -   `composer.json`: Composer configuration
 -   `package.json`: Project dependencies and scripts
+-   `makefile`: Makefile
+-   `scoper.inc.php`: Scoper configuration

 ## Customization

 You can customize the component by editing the files in the `src/` directory.
 The main customization points are:

 -   replace all occurences of `com_simpleboilerplate` with your component name, don't forget to change the name in the `package.json` file, the `webpack.config.js` file and the `composer.json` file too
--   replace all occurences of `Simpleboilerplate` and `boilerplate` with your component name
+-   replace all occurences of `Simpleboilerplate` and `simpleboilerplate` with your component name

 ## Contributing